 You are going to learn some important facts about this magnificent bird.
 But before you get to the details, you might want to get some initial facts about where they come fromoriginally and why you might want to keep them as pets.

-A quaker parrot is an intelligent, colorful, and playful bird that makes a good pet.
+The Quaker Parrot originates from the northern part of South America, but there are many subspecies today.
+A common misconception is that the Quaker Parrot originated in Australia.
+This is not the case.
+The Quaker Parrot actually originates from Central and South America, where they live among other parrots such as the Macaws, Cockatoos, etc. A quaker parrot is an intelligent, colorful, and playful bird that makes a good pet.
 The average lifespan of the Quaker is 20-30 years.
 These birds are known for their gentle, calm nature.
 They are often used as pets as well as for display.
 They are known for their low-maintenance needs and can survive for years in captivity.

 Quaker Parrot Colors

 Most Quakers are green in color.
 Quakers also come in yellow and blue.
 Other colors have been produced by breeding including orange, salmon, purple, red, peach and white.
 There is even a pied or piebald quaker that is mostly white with some colored feathers scattered about their body.
 Some of the more unique colors fetch higher prices than the basic green quaker parrots.

 This parrot is among the most colorful parrots, and they are the smartest and most talkative.
 Its average length is 11 to 13 inches.
 This type of parrot can live up to 30 years in captivity.
 It is native to temperate regions of South America, but it can tolerate any climate.
 If you’re looking for a smart and social parrot, consider a Quaker!